 Instructions about using QODBC with ColdFusion

-Using ColdFusion, whether it's an internal Intranet or on the World Wide Web, requires the Server Edition of QODBC.
+Using ColdFusion on an internal Intranet or the World Wide Web requires the Server Edition of QODBC.
+The QODBC Server Edition includes DCOM servers required to allow QODBC to run as a system service to find the instance of QuickBooks running on the server console.
 QuickBooks must be running with the company file opened on the system console.
-The QODBC Server Edition includes DCOM servers required to allow QODBC running as a system service to find the instance of QuickBooks running on the server console.

 You have two choices in setting up ColdFusion.
 The first is using the QODBC DCOM Servers.
 The second is using the Remote Connector Option.

-The DCOM Servers require QuickBooks to be running on the Server Console, not a Terminal Services session.
-They are more secure and require no extra overhead but are more rigid on how it is setup and it can be difficult to configure the security of the DCOM servers.
+The DCOM Servers require QuickBooks to run on the Server Console, not a Terminal Services session.
+They are more secure and require no extra overhead but are more rigid in how it is set up, and it cannot be easy to configure the security of the DCOM servers.

 You must turn on the use of the DCOM servers.
 You do this by running the QODBC Setup Screen and selecting the Server Edition tab page.
 Check the checkbox for Use DCOM Servers.

-If you're working with the QuickBooks sample company file, this option is available to check even if you do not have a Server Edition license and will be ignored if you open a standard company file and do not have a QODBC Server Edition or evaluation.
+If you're working with the QuickBooks sample company file, this option is available to check even if you do not have a Server Edition license.
+It will be ignored if you open a standard company file and do not have a QODBC Server Edition or evaluation.
 [Note: You may need to check the Run 2.1 ODBC Compatibility checkbox - Certain applications require ODBC 2.1 Compatibility to use QODBC.]
-For example, anything that uses the Java ODBC library, like ColdFusion, requires this option turned on or recordsets will be returned with no rowsets or only 1 rowset.
+For example, anything that uses the Java ODBC library, like ColdFusion, requires this option turned on, or recordsets will be returned with no rowsets or only one rowset.